Constructing metric spaces from systems of walls: Introduction

 \begin{introthm} For every strong coarse median space $S$, all median-preserving isometries of $S$ are isometries of the hyperbolic space $Y(S)$.
 If $S$ is the mapping class group of a finite-type surface $\Sigma$, or its Teichmüller space with the Teichmüller metric, then $Y(S)$ is $\MCG\Sigma$--equivariantly quasiisometric to the curve graph of $\Sigma$. \end{introthm}

 This provides a systematic construction of the curve graph from only median and metric information.
 It also lets the curve graph be viewed as a kind of quotient of the coarsely injective space $X_\C(S)$ of Theorem~\ref{introthm:mcg_inj}, because the underlying walls are the same.
+It should be noted that the hyperbolic space $Y(S)$ is not actually isometric to the curve graph of $S$, because it is not a geodesic space, only a roughly geodesic space.